onsi/gomega/docs/index.md

 Eventually(ACTUAL).WithTimeout(TIMEOUT).WithPolling(POLLING_INTERVAL).WithContext(ctx).Should(MATCHER)
 ```

+When no explicit timeout is provided, `Eventually` will use the default timeout.
+However if no explicit timeout is provided _and_ a context is provided, `Eventually` will not apply a timeout but will instead keep trying until the context is cancelled.
+If both a context and a timeout are provided, `Eventually` will keep trying until either the context is cancelled or time runs out, whichever comes first.

 Eventually works with any Gomega compatible matcher and supports making assertions against three categories of `ACTUAL` value:

 #### Category 1: Making `Eventually` assertions on values